 - Share– students are asked to share their thoughts and answers over the question/topic that the whole class was discussing.

-Think, Pair, Share is a great strategy for students to share their thoughts and opinions with their peers.
+Think, Pair, Share is a great strategy for students to share their thoughts and opinions with their peers and a great way to help students organize their thoughts.
 I love to use this strategy in my classroom because it allows my students to organize their thoughts and clear their heads.

 When teaching the TPS strategy, I recommend giving your students certain expectations and some rules to follow.
 Setting expectations can be important when allowing your students to speak about a given topic.
 I always remind my students to be respectful and listen to other people when we share our thoughts.
 Looking for more information on this strategy?
 Check out this Think, Pair, Share blog post.

-One of my favourite ways to organize my thoughts is by using a brain dump notepad.
-I love writing down my thoughts, frustrations, and goals.
+One of my favourite ways to help students organize their thinking is using a brain dump notepad.
+Personally, I love writing down my thoughts, frustrations, and goals.
 I use my brain dump notepad because it allows me to relieve stress and collect my thoughts.
-I loved this idea so much that I think implementing it with middle school students is a great idea.
+I loved this idea so much that implementing it with middle school students is a great idea.

-Brain Dumps are notepads, journals, or even pieces of paper where someone writes down all of the thoughts that are currently stirring around inside of their head.
+Brain Dumps are notepads, journals, or even pieces of paper where someone writes down all the thoughts that are currently stirring inside their heads.
 You can set a timer for five minutes to write down everything that is on your mind.
 If you cannot find the words to write, scribbles and drawings are another way of expressing yourself in a brain dump.

 A great way to incorporate brain dumps (or you can also refer to them as free writes) is by having your students keep a journal or a folder.